 Mmm, beetroot.
 I’ve gone from hating the stuff to having a borderline obsession with it.
-I can’t get enough of mackarel pate with beetroot, my recent vegan beetroot cake and now I’ve gone all WI and started making chutney!
+I can’t get enough of mackarel pate with beetroot, my recent vegan beetroot cake and now I’ve gone all WI and started making beetroot and apple chutney!

 I love a good chutney and it’s always the first thing I taste test at farmer’s markets or pick up at random fruit and veg shops.
 So this year I thought I’d get my pinny on and make some myself.
 And you know what, it’s really easy!

 Find good ingredients, cut them up, put them in a pan with all the other stuff and wait for the magic to happen.
 This beetroot and apple chutney goes beautifully with ham, brightens up a sallow ploughmans or adds a bit of interest to a simple salad.

 It is great to whip out when friends come round for lunch and costs a hell of a lot less than all those impulsive farmer’s market purchases!